chetnashah/webconcepts/httpbasics.md

 With long-polling, the browser sends a request to the server and the server keeps the request open for a set period.
 If a notification is received within that period, a response containing the message is sent to the client.
 If a notification is not received within the set time period, the server sends a response to terminate the open request.
 It is important to understand, however, that when you have a high message volume, long-polling does not provide any substantial performance improvements over traditional polling.

+### chunked transfer encoding

+Each chunk is preceded by its size in bytes.
+The transmission ends when a zero-length chunk is received.
+The chunked keyword in the Transfer-Encoding header is used to indicate chunked transfer.

+Chunked transfer encoding is not supported in HTTP/2, which provides its own mechanisms for data streaming

 ### URI Design